coder/internal/README.md

    relevant information into the issue.
 1. All issues, regardless of repository, should have a body.
 1. If you have an issue and think there's basically zero chance a user would react/comment on it, put it here.
+1. Strive to represent as much of your coder/coder work on coder/coder.
+Try to make that work interesting to users.

 ## this is weird